conr2286/PocketFT8Xcvr/README.md

 * enableAVC     Enable/disable SI4735 AVC (default is enabled).
 * gpsTimeout    Seconds setup() will wait for the GPS to acquire a fix
 * qsoTimeout    Seconds the QSO Sequencer will retransmit a msg without receiving a usable response from remote station (default is 180)

 ## GPS
 If available, the rig acquires the current UTC time and location (Maidenhead grid square) from the attached GPS.
 The V2.00 hardware requires a patch wire to connect the GPS PPS connector pin to Teensy digital pin 2.
 The firmware monitors PPS interrupts and will acquire the UTC time and location when/if they later become available.
-Before a GPS fix is obtained, the firmware uses the current date/time from the battery-backed Teensy Real Time Clock (RTC) and displays that date/time in red.
+Prior to obtaining the GPS fix, the firmware uses the date/time from the battery-backed Teensy Real Time Clock (RTC) and displays that date/time in red.
+It has no idea what the location (maidenhead grid square) might be.
 After a fix is obtained, the date/time display becomes yellow.
-The GPS is not required but  facilitates logging and synchronization with FT8 timeslots.
+The GPS is not required but greatly facilitates logging and synchronization with FT8 timeslots.

 ## Logging
 Pocket FT8 logs successful contacts to an ADIF file on the Teensy SD disk.
-The date/time are recorded in UTC after the rig has successfully acquired a GPS fix.
-If the rig has never had a GPS fix, the date/time come from the Teensy RTC which was likely initialized when the firmware was loaded into Teensy by your host computer.
+The date/time are recorded in UTC after the rig acquires a GPS fix.
+If the rig has never had a GPS fix, the date/time come from the Teensy RTC which was likely initialized when the firmware was loaded into Teensy by your host computer --- that may work for FT8 but the UTC time (for log) is unknown.
 The logging software considers a contact successful when the rig obtains the remote station's callsign and signal report.
-Without a GPS, location can be obtained from the configuration file.
+Without a GPS, locator can be obtained from the configuration file.

 ## Robo-Op
 Pocket FT8 firmware includes a sequencer somewhat akin (or ajar...;) to those used in wsjtx and DX FT8.
 The sequencer conducts a standard FT8 QSO initiated with your station's CQ, or with your reply to a station calling CQ.
 The sequencer automagically coordinates its transmissions with those of the remote station to avoid "doubling" (transmitting in the same timeslot as the remote transmission).
 In most cases, the sequencer can prepare a reply during the FT8 "dwell" time (between timeslots) and transmit in the subsequent timeslot.
 The sequencer is implemented as a giant state machine attempting to make the best of difficult conditions/responses to complete a QSO.
 The sequencer has a configurable QSO Timeout feature to abort a run-on QSO (including CQ) arising from QRM, QRN, or a QRT/QLF remote station.